Lemonexe/UUC/_dev/macro.md

 ```
 /*ABSOLUTE TEMPERATURE
-UUC works with temperature difference when processing temperature units, so it can't do a simple temperature conversion.
-But now you can just use addition and subtraction to do it!
+UUC works with temperature difference when processing temperature units, but it can use addition and substraction using constants.
+Here is how you can do the same thing using macro */
-Admittedly, it is quite bothersome and it's probably easier to just use google for such a simple task */

 TF0 = 255.372 K //temperature of 0°F in K
 TC0 = 273.15 K //temperature of 0°C in K